QNB Bank

-QNB Bank, also known simply as QNB, is an independent bank headquartered in Quakertown, Pennsylvania.
-There are currently 12 locations serving Bucks, Montgomery, and Lehigh counties in Pennsylvania.
-As of September 30, 2022, the Bank's total assets are over $1.6 billion.
+QNB Bank, also known simply as QNB, is an independent American bank headquartered in Quakertown, Pennsylvania.
+It has 14 locations serving Bucks, Montgomery, and Lehigh counties in Pennsylvania.
+QNB Bank also has two loan production offices located in Horsham, Montgomery County, and Wyomissing, Berks County.

 History

 QNB was founded in 1877 as The Quakertown National Bank.
 In 2008, the Bank converted from a National Bank to a State Bank.
 As the Bank no longer held a national charter, it rebranded and changed its name to QNB Bank.

-Throughout the Bank's 147-year history, only seven presidents have served.
+Throughout the Bank's 149-year history, only seven presidents have served.